If you’ve heart attack, you might think life insurance is out of reach.

 The key to getting insured is a smart application.
 Good preparation gives you a much better chance of getting a policy at a fair rate.

-In this article, we’re going to take a look at the underwriting standards for someone with a heart attack so you can get ready.
+In this article, we’re going to take a look at the underwriting standards for someone with a heart attack.

 Life Insurance Underwriting After A Heart Attack

-When you apply for life insurance, your insurance agent should ask a number of questions about your heart attack.
-Be prepared to answer:
+Your insurance agent should ask a number of questions about your heart attack:

 - What health problems led to your heart attack?